 What's the problem you're having?

-Some common questions are answered below, but if you have a question not shown here, please, drop us a line and we’ll try to sort things out for you!
+Some common questions are answered below, and much more information is available in the User Guide, but if you have a question not shown here, please drop us a line and we’ll try to sort things out for you!

 - Where’s the User Guide?